 When to Use Depth of Field

 Consider the following two photographs.
-The first capture was with a wide depth of field using a wide aperture, such as f/16.
+The first capture was with a wide depth of field using a wide or larger aperture, such as f/16.
 As you can see everything is in focus.

 The mountain in the background gives a great focal point.
-And the foreground gives you a leading line with that crack.
+And the crack in the foreground gives you a leading line.
+It all comes together.

 The second image is very different.
 Here the photographer used a shallow depth of field, using a shallow aperture such as f/1.8.
 Only the foreground is in focus.

-This choice is down to the photographer, as they wanted to push the focus on the flowers in the foreground.
+This choice is down to the photographer.
+They obviously wanted to push the focus on the flowers in the foreground.

-The background is still there, and it gives the scene a presence as you can still get a sense of where you took the image.
+The background is still there.
+It gives a presence to the scene as you can still get a sense of where you took the image.

 The blurry background doesn’t distract attention from the foreground.